ucsb-cs48/w20/_lab/lab02.md

 You are encouraged to conduct a standup meeting as a team.

 Find a space in which to gather, standing in a circle, and answer three questions:
-* What have you done since our last team checkin
+* What have you done since our last team check-in
 * What are you working on now?
 * Are there any barriers or blocks to your progress?